-- 6.1 For the noise assessment prepared for the proposed quarry at Lea Castle Farm, WBM included the receptors nearest to the site that were considered to have the worst potential noise impact. - At the time that WBM prepared the noise assessment for the proposed quarry in September 2019, there were two housing developments in the vicinity that were approved by Wyre Forest District Council: - Former Lea Castle Centre (17/0205/OUTL) approved in June 2019 - Stourbridge Road (18/0163/FULL) approved in August 2018 - 6.3 Both of these developments are further from the proposed quarry site than the noise sensitive receptors included in the WBM noise assessment of September 2019. - 6.4 Additional residential properties/developments in the area have subsequently been permitted or have had applications submitted to Wyre Forest District Council.
-These include: - Four bungalows on Brown Westhead Park (20/0217/FUL) approved in July 2020 - Four residential dwellings at Wolverley Lodge (22/0235/PIP) submitted in May 2022 (resubmission of 18/0748/PIP) - Lea Castle Village (22/0404/OUT) submitted in May 2022 - 6.5 The impact of noise from the proposed quarry on all of these receptors has been considered. - 6.6 The majority of these applications do not have associated noise assessments and hence do not have baseline noise data on which suggested site noise limits could be derived.
-However the additional receptor locations are reasonably near to baseline noise survey locations previously used in the WBM quarry noise assessment report of 2019.
-As such, I have assumed baseline background noise levels based on the noise levels previously measured by WBM. - 6.7 As set out in the Statement of Common Ground, WRS were satisfied that the previous calculated noise levels in the report prepared by WBM were robust, albeit in isolation.
-As such, the same calculation model as used for the quarry noise assessment undertaken by WBM in 2019 has been used for these additional receptors.
+- 6.1 For the noise assessment prepared for the proposed quarry at Lea Castle Farm, WBM included the receptors nearest to the site that were considered to have the worst potential noise impact. - 6.2 At the time that WBM prepared the noise assessment for the proposed quarry in September 2019, there were two housing developments in the vicinity that were approved by Wyre Forest District Council:

+- Former Lea Castle Centre (17/0205/OUTL) approved in June 2019 partially completed and occupied, still under construction - Stourbridge Road (18/0163/FULL) approved in August 2018 constructed and occupied - 6.3 Both of these developments are further from the proposed quarry site than the noise sensitive receptors included in the WBM noise assessment of September 2019. - 6.4 Additional residential properties/developments in the area have subsequently been permitted or have had applications submitted to Wyre Forest District Council.
+These include: - Four bungalows on Brown Westhead Park (20/0217/FUL) approved in July 2020 constructed and occupied - Lea Castle Village (22/0404/OUT) submitted in May 2022 pending consideration - Single dwelling on Wolverley Road (24/0564/FUL) submitted in August 2024 pending consideration - 6.5 The impact of noise from the proposed quarry on all of these receptors has been considered. - 6.6 The majority of these applications do not have associated noise assessments and hence do not have baseline noise data on which suggested site noise limits could be derived.
+However the additional receptor locations are either reasonably near to other baseline noise survey locations previously used by WBM, or baseline noise measurement samples have been undertaken by WBM at these locations. - 6.7 The same calculation model as used for the quarry noise assessment undertaken by WBM for both the original scheme and revised scheme has been used to determine the site noise levels for these additional receptors. - 6.8 There was another development (four residential dwellings at Wolverley Lodge, planning reference 22/0235/PIP, submitted in May 2022) however this application was refused in September 2023.
+As such this application has not been considered within this proof.